macd/kujenga/README.md

                       "python /home/ubuntu/target/get_pip.py"]
     }

 The **name** and **description** values will be used to annotate the image in EC2.
-Kujenga will use the EC2 region specified by the **region** value to create the image.
+Kujenga will use the EC2 region specified in the ~/.aws/config file for the region to create the image.
+The region in the json recipe is used to select the correct base image type.
 The **user** value is used to ssh into the running instance in order to configure it.
 It must be part of the sudo'ers group.
+For Ubuntu images, this is the user 'ubuntu'.

 The **instance_type** value will be used as the machine type for the instance.
 Note that it must be compatible with the ami that is specified in the **base_image** dictionary.
+If you specify an instance type that is not available in the specified region, you will get an incrutable error message from EC2 complaining about an unsupported configuration.

 The **uploads** dictionary gives directions on files to upload.
 Everything in the source directory (full path) will be uploaded to the target directory (full path).
 These files can then be referred to in the commands section for installation of custom software etc.

 Every entry in the **commands** section will be executed verbatim by the sudo command.